Step 3: Choose Courses

 Should I take courses for my major in my first semester?

 In Step 2, you explored majors and looked more closely at those in which you may be interested.
 Every major recommends courses that are not only appropriate for your first semester at IUB but also assist you with making degree progress.
-Whether you take a major course in your first semester depends on your level of interest in that major and the subject matter of that particular course.
+Whether you take a major course in your first semester depends on your level of interest in that major and your academic and career goals.

 Where can I learn more about courses that sound promising to me?